 Keep it cool

-Before choosing a portable air conditioner, get an idea of how big the room is where the unit will be placed.
-The average size of a living room is 216 square feet while a bedroom is about 132 square feet and a kitchen between 240 and 360 square feet.
+Before choosing a portable air conditioner, get an idea of how big the room is and where the unit will be placed.
+The average size of a living room is 216 square feet while a bedroom is about 132 square feet and a kitchen is between 240 and 360 square feet.
 Knowing this will eliminate several air conditioning models based on their inability to cool your home.

 The Whynter ARC-14SH (opens in new tab) is the best and most flexible option because it is efficient enough to cool down most areas, including a studio apartment.
 It works in both humid and arid environments and will recycle moisture pulled from the air to help cool the air circulating through it.
 This means there isn't a collection bucket that needs to be emptied.
 You can set the thermostat down to 61 degrees Fahrenheit, but this unit can also be used as a heater.
 Settings can be controlled from the digital panel on the air conditioner or with the included remote control.
-The Whynter ARC-14SH is pretty big, weighing 80 pounds and has a high price tag.
+The Whynter ARC-14SH is pretty big, weighing 80 pounds, and has a high price tag.
 But the amount of flexibility and the efficiency of its cooling, and heating, capabilities are worth the cost.

 For a more budget-friendly option, check out the Honeywell MO08CEDWK6 9 (opens in new tab).
 It works similarly to the Whynter ARC-14SH, including using a bucket-less design.
 It filters the air and can be used as a dehumidifier, too. it only has a single hose instead of two, like the Whynter model, but still does a decent job cooling up to 400 sq. ft. of space.